Karlo-Zivkovic/Pizza-menu/README.md

 <h1>Description</h1>
-One of the starting projects.
 Using basic useState().
 Displayed a list of items.
 Used multiple components.
 <br />

 <h2>Libraries and Utilities Used</h2>